 - Strong Strategic Thinking themes would increase the seriousness and intensity of a team.
 This could result in lots of planning with not so much action.

 - Big Influencing themes provide bundles of energy and enthusiasm that some may find a little overwhelming, perhaps undervaluing their need to think.
 Occasionally the team may dart off in any number of directions, which could cause frustrations with colleagues who are not ready to proceed.

 - Lots of Relationship Building themes creates a very social environment which works well if everyone is in agreement.
 However, there may be the avoidance of initiating a change or challenging an issue, to save rocking the boat or causing an upset.

 - An abundance of the Executing themes will create a lot of detail with highly efficient processes, however the human needs may take second place to achieving the end result.

-Effective working and collaboration comes from understanding what each of the Leadership Domains can contribute and how they depend on each other.
+Effective working and collaboration come from understanding what each of the Leadership Domains can contribute and how they depend on each other.
 In Part 2 we will discuss what the people in each Domain need in order to thrive.

 CliftonStrengths® was formerly called StrengthsFinder®, click here to find out more.